ON THE PAIN OF DIAGNOSIS and

 good reason to be hopeful that the symptoms that concern you are

-The symptoms of lymphoma are
+and signs of lymphoma are

-common to other medical conditions.
+common to many other medical conditions.

-odds that you have a non-Hodgkins
+decreases the odds that you have a non-Hodgkins lymphoma

-(Hodgkins occurs in young people, but the incidence is low.)
+(Hodgkins occurs in young people, but the incidence is low

 in most cases ample time to

 get the diagnosis right.
+Lymphoma is also treatable.

 Key Guidance from the American Family Physician: